JoshMJohnson/Fitness_Log_Ad_Free/README.md

 <h1 align='center'>:chart_with_upwards_trend: Workout Log! :chart_with_upwards_trend:</h1>
 <p align='center'>
-    Keeps track of information related to working out such as body weight, personal records (PRs), goals, body progression, and a calendar
+    Keeps track of information related to working out such as body weight, personal records, goals, body progression, and a calendar
 </p>

 ---